 Cumberland Mountain State Park (80 miles/1 hour 15 minute drive)

 Cumberland Mountain State Park is located near Crossville, Tennessee, so close in fact, that I was surprised to find a state park right off the highway!
-One of its many benefits is the proximity to civilization; on our weekend stay, we hit up the Dollar General twice and Dairy Queen, without trekking too far from our campsite.
+One of its many benefits is the proximity to civilization.
+During our weekend stay, we hit up the Dollar General twice and Dairy Queen, without trekking too far from our campsite.
 Cumberland Mountain State Park has cabins (some of which are undergoing beautiful renovations) and various campsites from which to choose.
 They have beautiful hiking trails and bridges, and one of the trails is paved and ADA compliant.
 They are home to Byrd Lake, which is great for fishing or boating (the park rents kayaks, pedal boats, and canoes for a reasonable fee).

 Old Stone Fort State Archaeological Park (74 miles/1 hour 15 minute drive)

 Old Stone Fort is located near Manchester, Tennessee, and the camping sites are nice and wooded (my favorite).
 The main hiking trail for the park follows the wall of Old Stone Fort which was used by the Native Americans as a ceremonial gathering place.
 The trail threads through dramatic scenery where you can see the original entrance of the fort which was designed to face the exact spot on the horizon where the sun rises during the summer solstice.
-It has a rich history – one that I was completely unaware of until we visited!
+It has a rich history, one that I was completely unaware of until we visited!